-12. subrecipient
+12. subrecipient66

-The term subrecipient means a non-Federal entity that receives a subaward from a pass-through entity to carry out some or all of the activities permitted or required under a Federal program (e.g., WIOA Title IB Youth, Adult, and Dislocated Worker programs).

-The term subrecipient also refers to any entity to which a local board provides a subaward for the administration of some or all of the requirements of the subaward provided to the local board by NDOL for administration of WIOA Title IB Youth, Adult, and Dislocated Worker activities.
+The term subrecipient means a non-Federal entity that receives a subaward from a pass-through entity to carry out some or all of the activities permitted or required under a Federal program (e.g., WIOA Title I youth, adult, and dislocated worker programs).
+The term subrecipient also refers to any entity to which a local board provides a subaward for the administration of some or all of the requirements of the subaward provided to the local board by NDOL for administration of WIOA Title I youth, adult, and dislocated worker activities.

-Individuals participating in WIOA Title IB programs are not subrecipients.
+Individuals participating in WIOA Title I programs are not subrecipients.